QubitPi/general-relativity/README.md

 Physics is, as I view it, a quantified version of Philosophy of how world actually works.
 Astrophysics is my favorite branch of Physics because

-1. it stands as an opposing side of my familiar Quantum Mechanics and trains me to think about lots of problems from different perspectives, and
+1. it stands as an opposing side of my familiar Quantum Mechanics and trains me the skill of thinking about lots of problems from different perspectives, and
 2. __those who masters GR or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__